Power of Nature and Change

 This is the beauty of evolution.
 When we understand that change is the only constant there is in our lives, it makes it easier to recognize our own purpose and meaning.
 We either adapt or struggle (e.g. blaming politics & the world until our last breath).
 At times, I have been terrified of change and struggled until realizing that change brings experience to life and, in essence, brings out a hero quality we all have inside.

-The Hall of the Dancers at Ta Prohm intrigued me the most, mainly because some locals were filling me in on its history and I walked away knowing that it is futile to fight change.
-Understand change, embrace its inevitability and continue to move forward and add value to our lives and to those around us.
+The Hall of the Dancers at Ta Prohm intrigued me the most, mainly because some locals were filling me in on its history, and I walked away knowing that it is futile to fight change.
+Understand change, embrace its inevitability, and continue to move forward and add value to our lives and to those around us.

 The 16th verse of Laozi addresses this well:

-Empty your mind and heart and be at peace, while around you is turmoil: endings become beginnings and beginnings will end.
 Everything flourishes and everything ends, it is what it is: the cycle of life.
 If you do not understand your source and nature, you will stumble and life will stagnate.

 This is a beautiful post!
 The pictures, the words.
 I love your blog.
 I hope to visit Cambodia someday.
 I am actually thinking of moving to Vietnam next year, which would make that visit a little easier!